tomiwa-adesanya/Arduino-Seven-Segment-Display/README.md

 ![Seven Segment Display schematics](/data/images/schematics.png)

-Download the [libary zip file](/data/SevenSegmentDisplay.zip), and install it in your Arduino IDE.
+Download the [library zip file](/data/SevenSegmentDisplay.zip), and install it in your Arduino IDE.
 Navigate to [how to install arduino libraries](#how-to-install-an-arduino-library-in-arduino-ide) to learn how to do so.

 Within your Arduino sketch: